Updates to The Carpentries Code of Conduct Documentation

 The objective of this task force is to update our Incident Response Procedure, Reporting Guidelines and Enforcement Guidelines.
 We want all members of our community to understand the process, for reporters to feel safe and supported in reporting an incident and in the community, to ensure a confidential process, and for people under review to have access to a fair and unbiased review.
 We want to be able to handle Code of Conduct reports respectfully, in a timely manner and with appropriate communication and transparency in accordance with our Code of Conduct.
 A draft lists of tasks to meet our objective is as follows:

-- Identify practices of organizations similar to The Carpentries for reviewing, responding to, and enforcing CoC violations.
+- Identify practices of organisations similar to The Carpentries for reviewing, responding to, and enforcing CoC violations.

 - Revise The Carpentries Code of Conduct Enforcement Manual per recommendations and issues with implementation.